 The utilization of next generation sequencing (NGS) to identify the presence, absence, or prevalence of SNPs enables identification of possible differing strains and lineages within the cell line.
 Identifying the integration sequence, the precise sequence of the plasmid fragment integrated into the cell line, and rearrangements or copies via deep sequencing can provide strong documentation for clonality and validation with respect to the product quality during manufacturing and as an “end-of-process control” for batch release.

-View the webinar replay to learn about the use of the latest sequencing technologies for the characterization of your cell lines.
+Join us with PathoQuest, our NGS services partner, for this webinar to learn more about the use of the latest sequencing technologies for the characterization of your cell lines.